my-realm/musings/nailed-it.md

 <br>

->**There is no God or Goddess in Hindu mythology who is a callous-blind-deaf-mute like a lifeless piece of stone.**
+>**There is no God or Goddess in Hindu mythology who is a callous-blind-deaf-mute, like a lifeless piece of stone.**
 >
 >**Which God or Goddess could possibly "bless" such corruption that involves temples and the endowments departments of various states which are being used as money laundering machines?**